Charge density wave and finite-temperature transport in minimally twisted bilayer graphene: Zero-temperature phases in a domain wall

 and $\langle\hat{O}_-(r)\hat{O}_-(0)\rangle\propto\cos\left(2k_F r\right)/r^{K_+/2}$ for $r\gg \alpha$, where $\alpha$ is the ultraviolet length scale.
 The $2k_F$ oscillation suggests that the maximums of the CDW are separated by $\xi=\pi/|k_F|$ (twice of the mean inter-particle distance\footnote{In the electron (hole) doped case, the density of the doped electrons (holes) is $n=2|k_F|/\pi$ corresponding to the mean inter-particle distance $n^{-1}=\pi/(2|k_F|)$.}) and the electrons are doubly occupied as illustrated in Fig.~\ref{Fig:CDW_a}.
 A detailed discussion on the inter-channel CDW order parameters can be found in Appendix~\ref{App:CDW}.
 Intuitively, the zigzag pattern can be understood by the dominating inter-channel Coulomb repulsion, which interlocks two channels altogether.
 A spin gap is developed in this state since it costs a finite energy to create a spin excitation.
 We note that this antisymmetric inter-channel CDW state is similar to the channel singlet state discussed in Refs.~\cite{Wu2019,Konig2020} except that the spin sector is gapped.
 The discrepancy in the spin sector is due to the different interactions considered in the models.

 The magnitude of the CDW correlation can be estimated by the Luttinger liquid analysis \cite{Giamarchi_Book}.
 Based on the scaling of the $V_-$ term, the correlation energy is

 for $K_c<1$.
 The CDW correlation $\Delta_-$ gets smaller when $K_c$ approaches to 1 from below.
 In mTBLG, the finite size energy scale of a domain wall is given by $v_F/d$ where $d$ is the domain wall length.
 To have a well-defined CDW state in a domain wall, $\Delta_->v_F/d$ is necessary.
 In addition, the charge period of the interlocked CDW must be much smaller than $d$, hence $d>\xi=\pi/|k_F|$ is required as well.
 The predicted inter-channel CDW state can exist at generic fillings except for $|k_F|d<\pi$ (close to the charge neutrality point).
+We note that the conditions $\Delta_->v_F/d$ and $d>\pi/|k_F|$ are consistent with a spin-gapped CDW state in a finite-size wire of length $d$, and the network formed by such wires is expected to inherit the spin-gapped CDW correlation in each 1D segment.
 Although there are two microscopic channels per valley per spin, the inter-channel CDW correlation allows for an effective single channel network description in mTBLG.